thanos-io/thanos/tutorials/katacoda/thanos/2-lts/step2.md

   insecure: true
   signature_version2: true
   access_key: "minio"
-  secret_key: "minio123"
+  secret_key: "melovethanos"
 </pre>

-Before moving forward, we need to stop the `sidecar container` and we can do so by executing the following command:
+Before moving forward, we need to stop the `sidecar container` to reload the Prometheus instance with sidecar to upload metrics to object storage and allow Queriers to query Prometheus data with common, efficient StoreAPI.
+We can do so by executing the following command:

 ```
 docker stop prometheus-0-sidecar-eu1